Skip to main content

 How to deal with panic attacks on a plane

-If you start to feel flying anxiety in the middle of a flight, it's likely this panic will worsen quickly if you feel trapped and aren't able to use an emergency exit.
+If you start to feel flight anxiety in the middle of a flight, it's likely this panic will worsen quickly if you feel trapped and aren't able to use an emergency exit.
 Therefore, starting breathing exercises straightaway can help calm you down.

-You may want to close your eyes and visualise something that puts you at ease and eases your fear of flying.
+You may want to close your eyes and visualise something that puts you at ease and calms your fear of flying.
 Perhaps this is you lying on the beach at your eventual holiday destination, or a peaceful landscape.

 "Allow yourself to relax.
 Remind yourself that you are in control within a limited space, even if you feel out of control.
 By practising your anti-anxiety techniques, you can start to feel empowered," says Nippoda.